The Best Way To Spend 3 Days In Athens, Greece: What To Do, See, & Eat

 THE ACROPOLIS

-The Acropolis is an ancient city located above Athens and home to many remains of ancient buildings.
-The Parthenon is the most famous.
 Make sure the Acropolis is the first thing on your to-do list for the day.
-You will beat the crowds and the heat, be prepared to visit right when it opens.
+You will beat the crowds and the heat, so be prepared to visit right when it opens.
 In the summers if it gets too hot they will actually close the Acropolis at times, so it’s best to go first thing in the morning.

-I’ll be honest, the Acropolis is definitely the coolest of the sights in my opinion, but the others are ready great to see as well.
-I definitely recommend checking out the Roman Agora and the Ancient Agora, many of the ruins included in your ticket are a close distance too.
+I’ll be honest, the Acropolis is the coolest of the sites, but the others are also great to see.
+I recommend checking out the Roman Agora and the Ancient Agora, many of the ruins included in your ticket are a close distance too.

 WANDER AROUND PLAKA

-Plaka is a beautiful neighborhood in Athens, and a must to include in your Athens travel guide.
-Here, you will find souvenir shops, cafes, bars, and more!
+Plaka is a beautiful historic neighborhood in Athens, and a must to include in your Athens travel guide.
+Here, you will find souvenir shops, cafes, bars, and more.
 The atmosphere is unbeatable.

 athens tours